Hui people: Tibetan-Muslim sectarian violence

 In Tibet, the majority of Muslims are Hui people.
-Antagonism between Tibetans and Muslims stems from events during the Muslim warlord Ma Bufang's rule such as the Ngolok rebellions (1917–49) and the Sino-Tibetan War, but such hostility was suppressed after the annexation of Tibet by the People's Republic of China.
-However, renewed Tibetan-Muslim violence broke out in the wake of the gradual liberalization of China, that resulted in increased movement of people, such as Han and Hui Chinese, into Tibetan areas.
+Antagonism between Tibetans and Muslims stems from events during the Muslim warlord Ma Bufang's rule such as the Ngolok rebellions and the Sino-Tibetan War, but such hostility was suppressed after the annexation of Tibet by the People's Republic of China.
+However, renewed Tibetan-Muslim violence broke out in the wake of the gradual liberalization of China, that resulted in increased movement of people, such as Han and Hui, into Tibetan areas.
 Muslim restaurants were attacked, and apartments and shops of Muslims were set on fire in the riot in mid-March 2008, resulting in death and injury.
 Tibetans also boycotted Muslim owned businesses.
 In August 2008, the main mosque in Lhasa was burned down by Tibetans during the 2008 Tibetan unrest.
 Some Muslims avoided overt display of religious identity in the wake of the violence.
 Many Hui Muslims also supported the repression of Tibetan separatism by the Chinese government, complicating their relationship.
 Problems also exist between Chinese-speaking Hui and Tibetan Hui (the Tibetan-speaking Kache minority of Muslims).

 Sectarian conflict

 There have been many occurrences of violent sectarian fighting between different Hui sects, mostly dating from the Qing dynasty.
-Sectarian fighting between Hui sects led to the Jahriyya rebellion in the 1780s and the 1895 revolt.
-After a hiatus after the People's Republic of China came to power, sectarian infighting resumed in the 1990s in Ningxia between different sects.
-In recent years, the Salafi movement in China has increased rapidly among Hui population with more mosques occupied under Salafis in China.
-Several sects refuse to intermarry with each other.
-One Sufi sect circulated an anti-Salafi pamphlet in Arabic.
+This conflict led to the Jahriyya revolt in the 1780s and the second Dungan Revolt in 1895.
+After a hiatus while the People's Republic of China came to power, sectarian infighting resumed in the 1990s between different sects in Ningxia.
+In recent years, the Salafi movement in China has increased rapidly among the Hui population, with more mosques occupied under Salafis in China.
+Several sects refuse to intermarry with each other, and one Sufi sect circulated an anti-Salafi pamphlet in Arabic.

-A small but growing number of Huis who supported or even joined the Islamic State of Iraq and the Levant.
-Chinese officials were believed to have ignored growing Hui Sufis' resentment against growing Salafi movement until recently.
+A small but growing number of Hui supported or even joined the Islamic State of Iraq and the Levant.
+Chinese officials were believed to have ignored Hui Sufis' growing resentment to the expanding Salafi movement until recently.
 ISIL had released a music video called "I am a mujahid" (我們是Mujahid) in Mandarin to reportedly attract Hui Muslims into joining the organization.